MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-deadpool-amigurumi-pattern.markdown

 **This free crochet pattern is for private use only.
 This pattern was designed by VioletAndOberon** **Please note that this fibre art object is not a toy.
 It is not suitable for children.**

-**Pattern writing in progress**
+**Pattern writing still in progress**

 I have loved Deadpool ever since I watched the first movie.
-It made sense that my first pattern of an *almost standing on its own if there is no wind* amigurumi was dedicated to my favorite super hero.
+His irreverence and self-awareness changed the way I thought of super heroes.
+It made sense that my first pattern of an amigurumi that stands on its own was that of an adorable Deadpool.

-It is about 21 cm high.
+The finished object is about 21 cm high.
 It is almost entirely made of acrylic yarn, except for the eyes that are scrap fabric that I cut and sewed on the head.

+The process of making it is quite easy if you are used to crochet.

 # Cute Deadpool amigurumi crochet pattern

+This cute amigurumi Deadpool is meant to stand on its own.
+Make sure to pay extra attention when making the soles of the boots so that they are flat.
+If necessary, when stuffing, add a bit of heavier material to the polyfill at the bottom of the shoes - **remember, this is not a toy.
+Do not give it to children.
+Do not give it to pets.**

+## Abbreviations

+ch chain

+st stitch

+ss slip stitch

+sc single crochet

+sc2tog single crochet two together = decrease

+hdc half double crochet

+dc double crochet

+blo back loop only

+## Material

+2.5 mm and 2 mm crochet hooks

+tapestry needles

+scrap fabric

+polyfill

 ## Boots and legs